kubedb/docs/docs/guides/mssqlserver/autoscaler/storage/cluster.md

   Normal  Successful  103s   KubeDB Enterprise Operator  Controller has Successfully expand the volume of MSSQLServer: demo/mssqlserver-ag-cluster
 ```

-Now, we are going to verify from the `Petset`, and the `Persistent Volume` whether the volume of the cluster database has expanded to meet the desired state, Let's check,
+Now, we are going to verify from the `Petset`, and the `Persistent Volumes` whether the volume of the database has expanded to meet the desired state, Let's check,

 ```bash
 $ kubectl get sts -n demo mssqlserver-ag-cluster -o json | jq '.spec.volumeClaimTemplates[].spec.resources.requests.storage'